shmulik-willinger/advanced_lane_finding/writeup.md

 I apply a perspective transform that zooms in on the farther object on the road images, and lets us change our perspective to view the same scene from different viewpoints and angles.

 The code for my perspective transform includes a function called `perspective_transform()`, which takes as inputs an image, dynamically calculate the source and destination points and apply the cv2 functions on the image.
-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image, whether they are straight or curved.
 Here is an example of a bird's-eye view transform I did on an example image:

 ![]( https://github.com/shmulik-willinger/advanced_lane_finding/blob/master/readme_img/perspective_transform.jpg?raw=true)